-Explanation for translation into English - The accompanying consolidated financial statements have been translated from Spanish into English for use outside of Mexico.
-These consolidated financial statements are presented on the basis of accounting criteria prescribed by the Commission.
-Certain accounting practices applied by Monex, S.A.B. may not conform to accounting principles generally accepted in the country of use.
+Explanation for translation into English - The accompanying financial statements have been translated from Spanish into English for use outside of Mexico.
+These financial statements are presented on the basis of accounting criteria prescribed by the Commission.
+Certain accounting practices applied by the Institution may not conform to accounting principles generally accepted in the country of use.

-Monetary unit of the consolidated financial statements - The consolidated financial statements and notes as of December 31, 2020, 2019 and 2018 and for the years then ended include balances and transactions denominated in Mexican pesos of different purchasing power.
-Cumulative inflation rates over the three-year periods ended December 31, 2020, 2019 and 2018 were 11.30%, 15.03% and 15.71%, respectively, accordingly, the economic environment is not inflationary, it was used the value of the Investment Unit (UDI), it's value is denominated by the Central Bank based on inflation, consequently no inflationary effects were recognized in the accompanying consolidated financial statements.
+Monetary unit of the financial statements - The financial statements and notes as of December 31, 2020, 2019 and 2018 and for the years then ended include balances and transactions denominated in Mexican pesos of different purchasing power.
+Cumulative inflation rates over the three-year periods ended December 31, 2020, 2019 and 2018 were 11.30%, 15.03% and 15.71%, respectively; accordingly, the economic environment is not inflationary, it was used the value of the Investment Unit (UDI), it's value is denominated by the Central Bank based on inflation, consequently no inflationary effects were recognized in the accompanying financial statements.
 Inflation rates for the years ended December 31, 2020, 2019 and 2018 were 3.22%, 2.76% and 4.92%, respectively.

-December 31, UDI (in Mexican pesos) Annual Inflation Accrued inflation of three previous year
+December 31, UDI (In Mexican pesos) Annual inflation Accrued inflation of three previous years

 2020 6.6055 3.22% 11.30%

 2019 6.3990 2.76% 15.03%

 2018 6.2266 4.92% 15.71%